1

 - Positioning for all standard views

-- Developing and ID of normal vs. abnormal structures.
+- Identification of normal vs. abnormal structures

-- Equipment and materials required for root canal therapy
+- Instrumentation and materials for exodontia

 2

-topDates: Friday, Saturday, and Sunday November 5-7 2010
+topDates: Friday, Saturday, and Sunday January 29-31, 2021

-Credits Earned: 24 hours
+Credits Earned: 24 RACE-APPROVED veterinary continuing education credits

-- Pathology of Tooth #’s, Form & Position
+- Pathology of Tooth #s, Form & Position

 - Jaw Growth Abnormalities & Classification of Malocclusions